ashish-r/create-global-state-selector/README.md

     npm i create-global-state-selector

 ## Uses
-The example below uses `redux-toolkit` however you can use this with any standard Flux pattern that has multiple independent stores / slices, and are merged together with `combineReducers`.
+The example below uses `redux-toolkit` however you can use `createGlobalStateSelector` with any standard Flux pattern that has multiple independent stores / slices, and are merged together with `combineReducers`.

     // personalDetailsSlice.js